snowleopard17/snowleopard17/README.md

 ---
 ### :man_technologist: About Me :

-- 🔭 I’m currently working on some bad code.
+- 🔭 I’m currently working with some bad code.
 - 🌱 I’m currently learning system optimizations and design.
 - 📫 How to reach me: adityalohuni@gmail